Dynamic Surface Function Networks for Clothed Human Bodies: Method

 \paragraph{Dynamic Offset Surface} To model the dynamic offset surface on top of the SMPL model, we employ an MLP which is conditioned on the reparameterized SMPL parameters $x$.
 Specifically, we embed the offsets $O_{\Theta}(v,x)$ in the canonical pose of the SMPL template surface $T$.
 The offset of the surface point $v$, given the pose parameters $x$ is computed using a $8$-layer ReLU-MLP with $256$ feature channels per intermediate layer ($\Theta$ being the learnable parameters of the MLP).
 We apply positional encoding~\cite{mildenhall2020nerf} to the input point $v$ before feeding it into the MLP (using $10$ frequencies).
 The pose conditioning is concatenated to the point input in matrix form.
 Note that we do not use the pose of the root joint into consideration.
 This representation of the pose conditioning is similar to the linear pose-dependent correctives of the SMPL model.
 Note that the 3D space allows us to have a continuous input to the MLP without the need of handling texture seams, distortions or alike.
 To rasterize the surface represented by the MLP, we sample the surface at surface points using a subdivided SMPL topology.

 \paragraph{Model} Given the constrained SMPL model and the dynamic offset model, we represent the vertices of a body as:

 $LBS(V',\delta)$ is the linear blend skinning function that applies the rotations defined by $\delta$ to the 'unposed' vertices $V'=V_{SMPL}+O$. $V_{SMPL}(\beta, \delta(x))$ computes the unposed SMPL model surface based on the shape PCA and the pose-dependent corrective space (see SMPL~\cite{SMPL2015}).
-In our experiments, we exclude the hands and feet from the optimization (see supplemental material).
+In our experiments, we exclude the hands and feet from the optimization (see appendix).